Solving the inverse Ising problem by mean-field methods in a clustered phase space with many states: Introduction

 In the static case, maximizing the likelihood is a complicated task, because it directly depends on the partition function which is impossible to compute efficiently (in the general case, its complexity grows exponentially with the system size).
-However, it is still possible to maximize the likelihood by the expectation-maximization method using a Monte-Carlo algorithm and doing a Boltzmann learning procedure \cite{ackley1985learning}.
-The Monte Carlo is used to evaluate the average value of the observables of the system (here the magnetizations and the correlations) and to update the value of the magnetic fields and the couplings by doing a gradient ascent.
-Yet, it is known that Monte Carlo estimates do not converge quickly in many cases and may require many steps to obtain accurate mean values.
-It means that the MC should be run for a long time at each step of the BML procedure making the method quite slow.
+However, it is still possible to maximize the likelihood by the expectation-maximization method using a Monte Carlo (MC) algorithm and doing a Boltzmann learning procedure \cite{ackley1985learning}.
+The MC algorithm is used to evaluate the average value of the observables of the system (here the magnetizations and the correlations) and to update the value of the magnetic fields and the couplings by doing a gradient ascent.
+Yet, it is known that MC estimates do not converge quickly in many cases and may require many steps to obtain accurate mean values.
+It means that the MC algorithm should be run for a long time at each step of the BML procedure making the method quite slow.
 For this reason, faster methods based on mean-field approximations are commonly used in practical applications.